Media Organization and Policy

-This course focuses on the developments of the broadcast and electronic media in Europe and the USA.
+This course focuses on the developments of the media industry.
 It explores the effects of the deregulation, the increasing importance of multinational multimedia corporations and details the various challenges that commercialization and privatization are posing to the traditions of public service broadcaster.
 It pays particular attention to the development of the new media and digital television and the implications of media changes for political and social cultural life.

 Comparative Media Systems

 This course introduces students to the factors which have influenced the development of media systems, and invites them to assess the issues that are at stake in its future.
 It looks at the current patterns and trends media systems around the world, principally of Europe.
 The course also aims to examine structural elements of the European media system and outline political, cultural and economic forces influential in its history and present-day landscape.
 It will examine both electronic and printed media as well as online media.
 The overall purpose of the course is to help students understand the position of the media, especially in Europe, in a changing and globalizing media landscape.

 The goal of this course is twofold.
 The first part of the module aims to explore the latest changes in the way that journalism is both produced and consumed.
 These changes will be considered through both practical and theoretical lenses.
 The second part of the module aims to familiarize students with the reality and the exigencies of a career in the media, as well as to develop their ability to think as journalists by gaining insight into the theory and practice of news reporting.

 Reporting Current Affairs

 This seminar focuses on the methods and techniques used in reporting on various subjects.
 Assignments and exercises are designed to prepare students for a fast-paced news environment in which reporters are often called upon to research and understand various, complex topics.
 The seminar requires students to seek out wide-ranging sources of information.
 Students are expected to apply this research and write news copy in an appropriate, objective way.
 Every week, the seminar will focus on a new and different subject area.

 Media and Journalism